An abscess in the mouth is not the most pleasant thing to experience.

 This is an abscess within the soft gum tissue.

-Forming on the surface along the gumline of the teeth.
+Gingival abscesses on the surface along the gumline of the teeth – where the soft pin gum meets the tooth.

 It has no impact on the tooth or the ligaments that help hold the tooth in place within the bone.